greenfishbluefish/sims_loader/README.md

 `./run_tests` will run everything.
 You can pass in a set of tests to run and the tests will be limited. `./run_tests cover` will provide a full coverage analysis.

+Because of the SQLServer tests, your Docker daemon must be provided with at least 4G of RAM or the tests will fail.
+8G is recommended for performance.
+When running with Docker Toolbox, you will need to modify or rebuild the Virtualbox VM that Docker is running inside.

 ## Playing with the app

 `./run_tests bash` will launch you into an interactive shell within the container.
 Within that shell, you can do a `carton run bin/sims_loader` to run the script.